vachaspatiannaldas/taskflow/README.md

 TaskFlow is a full-stack task management (Todo) application built using the **MERN stack**.
 It focuses on **clean UI, real-world usability, and performance-optimized React patterns**.

-This project demonstrates practical frontend and backend engineering skills such as authentication, state management, responsive design, and API integration.
+This project demonstrates practical frontend and backend engineering skills such as authentication, state management, responsive design, API integration, and deployment.

 ---